 “They were lovely to see, none bigger than daffodils, but beautifully formed, with long flaxen hair flowing over their shoulders.
 Their mantles were as green as the sycamore buds in March, and each rode on a dapper little horse, cream-coloured like a primrose, and beautifully harnessed.
 They had saddles, bridles, and reins, all neatly stitched and sewn, and from the harness hung little bells no bigger than a raindrop, and each chiming with a pretty sound.”

 John Hodgson claims in his History of Northumberland that the family were none other than Queen Mab herself and her court.
 He also claims the family often bathed in the nearby river.
+Though I can’t see Mab lowering herself to do housework.

 Anyway.
 The fairies cooked their porridge in the kiln the miller used to dry his grain.
 Occasionally, they would stir the fire to give more heat to the porridge and the grain would burn.
 The miller understandably found this annoying as he couldn’t sell the ruined grain.